MyNorthland

 Les Alldritt, Associate Professor of Religion and Philosophy

-Winter term 1999; to focus on the burakumin of Japan and the role religion has played in fomenting the oppression that has historically and contemporaneously been imposed upon these peoples and the possible role religion may play in their greater liberation.
+Winter Term 1999; to focus on the burakumin of Japan and the role religion has played in fomenting the oppression that has historically and contemporaneously been imposed upon these peoples and the possible role religion may play in their greater liberation.
 This project will significantly contribute to my professional goal of increasing the quality and quantity of my publications.

 Bruce Goetz, Professor of Geoscience

-Fall term 1998; to pursue course work in geographic information systems with the possible addition of course work in watershed hydrology
+Fall Term 1998; to pursue course work in geographic information systems with the possible addition of course work in watershed hydrology

 Kent Shifferd, Professor of History

-Fall term 1998; to research and begin writing a book tentatively titled The History of Peace.
+Fall Term 1998; to research and begin writing a book tentatively titled The History of Peace.

 Course Reduction Guidelines